a-roguet/COVID_Rscripts/workflow/02_Import_data_bigspreadsheet.md

-3. For N1/N2:
+3. **For N1/N2:**
    - Check the number of positive droplets for the standards 1:8.
 It should be ~100 droplets.
 No?
 Ask the person who did the plate if something could explain the high/low droplet number.
 If nothing can explain it, flag it!
    - Check the concentration observed in the dupicate sample is the same than the one during the last run.
 Overall, I keep the value of the duplicate sample.
-I do not add "duplicate" at the end of **Sample_ID** to discard that data.
-In that context, more is better.
+I do not add "duplicate" in the "NeedRerun" column.
+But if you want to ignore that sample for that specific reason, add "duplicate" in the "NeedRerun" column

+   **For BCoV/BRSV:**

-   For BCoV/BRSV: Check that the concentration in the **BRSV only** wells are about the same.
+   - Check that the concentration in the **BRSV only** wells are about the same.